sumyatthitsarr/wikipedia-scraping-wordcloud/README.md

 3) removing stopwords
 4) removing punctuation

 The cleaned data is used to create a wordcloud.
-This result is shown here.
+This result is shown below.

 ![Alt text](https://github.com/sumyatthitsarr/wikipedia-scraping-wordcloud/blob/main/word_cloud_wiki_current_events.png?raw=true)